-Pure Sensia review
+Pure Sensia full review

 DAB radio and wireless streaming devices are fairly commonplace these days, but the Pure Sensia has no trouble standing out from the crowd thanks to the inclusion of a large touch-screen display.